elastic/examples/ELK_nginx/README.md

 Unfortunately, Github does not provide a convenient one-click option to download entire contents of a subfolder in a repo.
 Use sample code provided below to download the required files to a local directory:

-** The Nginx logs used in this example were created with the default combined `log_format` entry in the `nginx.config` file.
+** The NGINX logs used in this example were created with the default combined `log_format` entry in the `nginx.config` file.
 ```
 log_format combined '$remote_addr - $remote_user [$time_local] '
                     '"$request" $status $body_bytes_sent '